 My father teasingly said we were part gypsy, because we loved to travel.
 We traveled first in a travel trailer, later a mobile home to St. Louis, Expo 67 in Quebec, Mexico, Florida, Blue Ridge Mountains, Texas, Florida and most of the states in between.
-As a nurse I had to relate to people of diverse cultures, social customs, languages and educational levels.
-Because I had traveled so much I had at least an acquaintance with some knowledge of other cultures.
+Because of our travels I could relate to people of diverse cultures, social customs, languages and educational levels better.
+I had traveled so much I had at least an acquaintance with some knowledge of other cultures.

 I studied Spanish from an application on my cell phone and lap top for mental development.
 I may not have been able to converse in Spanish but my feeble efforts showed my Hispanic patients that I cared enough to try to use words they knew; knowledge was a bridge.

 The internet is not the only source of information.
 Other people know a lot about many different topics from experience.
 People enjoy sharing what they know, especially if it is a favorite topic or experience they enjoyed.

 Years ago my family traveled to Germany, and later my son and I traveled to Zurich as an extension of a trip to Germany.
 I listened to audio tapes to study German before the trip.